Tauranga community in shock as National Party's Todd Muller quits as Leader of the Opposition

 An emergency caucus meeting is being held in Wellington tonight to begin the process of replacing Muller as leader.

-National Tauranga MP and former leader Simon Bridges tweeted his sympathies to Muller and his family.
+National Tauranga MP and former leader Simon Bridges tweeted a message of support to Muller and his family.

 "Opposition Leader is a very tough role and I wish Todd and his family the best for the future."